Where can I go for general information about mental health?

 - Children’s Mental Health Ontario represents and supports the providers of child and youth mental health treatment services throughout Ontario.
 This is also a great resource for BC parents.

 - eMentalHealth.ca is a non-profit initiative of the Ontario Centre of Excellence for Child and Youth Mental Health at CHEO and provides anonymous, confidential and trustworthy information.

 - The Canadian Mental Health Association (CMHA) BC Division exists to promote the mental health of British Columbians and support the resilience and recovery of people experiencing mental illness.

 - The Canadian Mental Health Association (CMHA) BC Division has a specific program entitled Confident Parents: Thriving Kids – Anxiety Program.
-The program is a free service available through physician referral to help BC families with young children who are experiencing challenges with anxiety.
+The program is a free service available through physician referral to help BC families with young children who are experiencing challenges with anxiety (Referral Form).
 It is a phone-based coaching service for parents and caregivers that effectively reduces mild to moderate anxiety in their children ages 3 – 12.

 - The Children’s Mental Health Research Quarterly: The Quarterly provides summaries of the best available research evidence on a variety of children’s mental health topics, prepared using systematic review and synthesis methods adapted from the Cochrane Collaboration and Evidence-Based Mental Health.
 Their goal is to improve outcomes for children by informing policy and practice.
 The BC Ministry of Children and Family Development funds the Quarterly.